stevetarver/stevetarver.github.io/_posts/2017-12-19-pipeline-design-pt5.md

         * "Branches to build" -> "Branch Specifier (blank for 'any')" -> release
 * Click the "Save" button

 Now, let's deploy to production.
-In the developer workflow, when the `candidate` branch is of sufficient quality, it is merged into the `release` branch.
+In the developer workflow, when the `candidate` branch is of sufficient quality, it is merged into the `release` branch - I'll do that now.

-**NOTE** The `release` branch provides a Jenkins job source and quick access to the source used to create the docker image, but nothing is actually built from the code.
+**NOTE** The `release` branch provides a Jenkins job target and quick access to the source used to create the docker image, but nothing is actually built from the code in this branch.

 After `candidate` is merged into `release`, we can click the "Build Now" link.
 During the build, the prod part of the pipeline will initialize the build parameter configuration - a short cut for filling it in manually.
 After this build fails, a new link, "Build with Parameters" will show on the Build Job page - click that.